 - Zest from one large lemon (outer yellow skin of the lemon)

-- Add butter, lemon juice, and sugar to a stainless steel bowl set over a pot of simmering water.
+- Add eggs, lemon juice, and sugar to a stainless steel bowl set over a pot of simmering water.
 This creates a makeshift double boiler.

 - Whisk together constantly over medium-low heat for about 10 minutes until the curd is as thick as hollandaise sauce and coats the back of a spoon.